Chiral numerical renormalization group: Chiral Two-Impurity Kondo Model

 \section{Chiral Two-Impurity Kondo Model}

-We are now ready to go to a spinful system and introduce local Coulomb interactions at each impurity.
-Starting with a two-impurity Anderson model we have
+We are now ready to proceed to a spinful system and introduce local Coulomb interactions at each impurity.
+We start with a two-impurity Anderson model

-where $n_{m\sigma}=d_{m\sigma}^{\dagger}d_{m\sigma}$ is the occupation operators of impurity $m$, and $H_{\mathrm{coupling}}$ and $H_{\mathrm{bath}}$ are as in Eqs.\,(\ref{eq:H-Bath}) and (\ref{eq:H-Coupling}) with the introduction of spin indices.
-In order to restrict the parameter space, in this work we focus on the particle-hole symmetric regime, $\varepsilon_{d}=-U/2$, and take the local-moment limit $U\gg\Gamma$ \citep{schriefferRelationAndersonKondo1966a}.
-Thus, each impurity retains a spin-half degree of freedom $\mathbf{S}_{m}$, and, employing a Schrieffer-Wolff transformation, we arrive at the two-impurity chiral Kondo Hamiltonian, with $H_{\mathrm{bath}}$ as before and
+where $n_{m\sigma}=d_{m\sigma}^{\dagger}d_{m\sigma}$ is the occupation operators of impurity $m$, and $H_{\mathrm{coupling}}$ and $H_{\mathrm{bath}}$ are as in Eq.\,(\ref{eq:H}) with the introduction of spin indices.
+In order to restrict the parameter space, in this work, we focus on the particle-hole symmetric regime, $\varepsilon_{d}=-U/2$, and take the local-moment limit $U\gg\Gamma$.
+Thus, each impurity retains a spin-half degree of freedom $\vec{S}_{m}$, and, employing a Schrieffer-Wolff transformation \citep{schriefferRelationAndersonKondo1966a}, we arrive at the two-impurity chiral Kondo model, with $H_{\mathrm{bath}}$ as before and